certbot/certbot/certbot/docs/using.rst

 If you need to revoke a certificate, use the ``revoke`` subcommand to do so.

-.. note:: Revoking a certificate will have no effect on the rate limit imposed by the Let's Encrypt server.

 A certificate may be revoked by providing its name (see ``certbot certificates``) or by providing its path directly::